This page last updated: 4 September 2006

 33mm double lined outer and single lined inner circle

-Color: Purple, Blue, Black
+Color: Purple, Blue,

 Estimated: 7

-Usage: May 26, 1882 – August 13, 1891
+Usage: May 26, 1882 August 13, 1891

 Date type for the year 1891 was the last furnished but use continued in 1892.

-The last digit of the year date is often missing in early strikes.
+The last digit of the year date often is missing in early strikes.
 Blue strikes are early; blackish blue is noted on Scott 38.

 October 7, 1884